$23.95 @ Amazon 5* Star Reviews

 Fox Island's Sandspit Point State Marine Park (left) is a terrific base camp destination.
 Sandspit Lagoon is a good spot to see waterfowl, sea otters, ravens and eagles.

 Fox Island is the largest of the 5 Resurrection Bay Islands located at the entrance of the bay.
 Sandspit Point sits adjacent to Eldorado Narrows and the remarkable basalt sea cliffs of Resurrection Peninsula.

-Located in lower Resurrection Bay, Bear Glacier (right) is 12 miles long and one of the largest glaciers draining from the Harding Icefield.
-Its terminus sits in a large glacial lake, two miles from tidewater.
-For safety, I recommend hiring a water taxi or Kayak guide service to access Bear Glacier Lake.
-A dangerous shallow bar that accentuated the gulf swell at the stream entrance can create hazardous sea conditions.
+Located in lower Resurrection Bay, Bear Glacier (right) is 12 miles long and is one of the largest glaciers draining from the Harding Icefield.
+Its terminus sits in an iceberg-filled glacial lake, two miles from tidewater.

 For safety reasons, I recommend hiring a water taxi or Kayak guide service to access Bear Glacier Lake.
 Note: a dangerous shallow bar that accentuated the gulf swell at the stream entrance can create hazardous sea conditions, especially during an ebbing tide.